- Public Library

 - Analyze rate-of-change functions to calculate net change and total accumulation in physical contexts like fluid flow and population growth.

-- The rate at which water flows into a storage tank is given by r(t) = 20 + 5t.
-Find the total amount of water that enters the tank from t = 0 to 10 minutes.
+- The rate at which water flows into a storage tank is given by r(t) = 20 + 5t gallons per minute, where t is in minutes.
+Find the total amount of water that enters the tank from t = 0 to t = 10 minutes.

 Try this worksheetEdit worksheetDownload as PDFSave to your library